Recognition and Complexity of Point Visibility Graphs: Introduction

 \subsection{Outline of the paper}

-In Section~\ref{sec:uniquerepresentations}, we provide two simple visibility graph constructions, the {\em fan} and the {\em generalized fan}, all geometric realizations of which are guaranteed to preserve a specified collection of subsets of collinear points.
+In Section~\ref{sec:uniquerepresentations}, we provide a simple visibility graph construction, a {\em fan}, all geometric realizations of which are guaranteed to preserve a specified collection of subsets of collinear points.
 The proofs are elementary and only require a series of basic observations.

-In Section~\ref{sec:grid}, we give two applications of the fan construction.
-In the first, we show that there exists a point visibility graph that does not have any geometric realization on the integer grid.
-In other words, all geometric realizations of this point visibility graph are such that at least one of the points has an irrational coordinate.
-Another application of the fan construction follows, where we show that there are point visibility graphs each grid realization of which require coordinates of values $2^{2^{\sqrt[3]{n}}}$ where $n$ denotes the number of vertices of the point visibility graph.

 The main result of the paper is given in Section~\ref{sec:reduction}.
-We first recall the main notions and tools used in the results from Mn\"ev~\cite{mnev1988universality}, Shor~\cite{shor1991stretchability}, and Richter-Gebert~\cite{richtergebert1995mnev} for showing that realizability of abstract order types is complete for the existential theory of the reals.
-We then combine these tools with the generalized fan construction to produce families of point visibility graphs that can simulate arbitrary arithmetic computations over the reals.
+We first recall the main notions and tools used in the results from Mn\"ev~\cite{mnev1988universality} and Shor~\cite{shor1991stretchability} for showing that realizability of abstract order types is complete for the existential theory of the reals.
+We then combine these tools with the fan construction to produce families of point visibility graphs that can simulate arbitrary arithmetic computations over the reals.